macrocosme/macrocosme.github.io/_git_tutorial/1-intro.md

 >  -- Best Practices for Scientific Computing; Wilson et al. 2012
 >   [arXiv:1210.0530](http://arxiv.org/abs/1210.0530)

-In important aspect of any scientific endeavour is **reproducibility**.
+An important aspect of any scientific endeavour is **reproducibility**.
 We should be able to replicate every figure we have ever published, even if we have significantly developed our codes and tools since.